samba-rgb/AIDE/README.md

 # Aide - Terminal-Based Knowledge Management Tool

-A powerful, database-driven terminal tool for managing tasks, commands, and file-based knowledge with an intuitive TUI interface.
+A powerful, database-driven terminal tool for managing tasks, commands, configurations, and file-based knowledge with an intuitive TUI interface and intelligent fuzzy matching.

 ## Features